 by: Lex Perry

-A week has now passed since the occurrence of the tragic incident that left the whole world in shock and disbelief.
+Months have passed since the occurrence of the tragic incident that left the whole world in shock and disbelief.
 It’s hard to describe the feeling when we knew that Kobe will no longer play in the league, and even harder to accept that he will no longer step foot on earth.
 Up to this day, we’re still mourning and our hearts still break over the untimely passing of the other 8 people from the unthinkable tragedy which included his own daughter Gigi otherwise known as Mambacita.

 Frankly speaking, we weren’t really huge fans of the Black Mamba.
 Heck, we even hated him.
 We didn’t grow up rooting for the Lakers so seeing him dominate in the basketball court was more of a frustration for us because well, we want our team to win.
 The thing is, when you’ve witnessed him play for 20 long and prosperous seasons and know that his greatness came about because it was backed by his relentless and unparalleled work ethic, how can you not have admiration and look up to the man?